open-telemetry/weaver/crates/weaver_forge/README.md

 - `template`: An object exposing the `set_file_name` method to redefine the name of the file that will be produced from the template.

-In the following example, the parameters `incubating` and `excluded` are passed via the command line:
+In the following example, the parameter `incubating` is passed via the command line:

 ```shell
 weaver registry generate --param incubating=true <target> <output-dir>